ChazzKemal/ChazzKemal.github.io/_project/LW-CNMP.md

 <br />

 - **Uncertainity**: Information doesn't necessarily have to be complete.
 In CNMP, your conditioning points needs to give every type of information while training.
 So basically, I will train the model to have a drop out at the initial layer depending on a condition.
-This way I can also execute a correctifying trajectory between the condition points, where when standard deviation is high sudden jumps could occur.
+This way I can also execute a correctifying trajectory between the condition points, to avoid high deviation jumps while transitioning between trajectories.
 This part is why I still didn't published a paper.

-We can use the current model to creates a dance choreography by teaching every dance move seperately like the image below:
+Meanwhile, we can use the current model to creates a dance choreography by teaching every dance move seperately like the image below:

 <center>
 <video class="projectVideo" muted autoplay loop>